marcelocenerine/world-climate/README.md

 ![Deviations](static/deviations_sample.png)

-P.S.: This app was developed as part of the Capstone project for the Functional Programming in Scala Specialization.
-The actual Scala code is not available in this repo.
+P.S.: This app was developed as part of the Capstone project for the Functional Programming in Scala Specialization on Coursera.
+In order not to violate the Coursera's Honor Code, the actual Scala code is not available in this repo.